maziar/ForceUpdateKit/README.md

  }
 ```

+## Service Configuration
+this is the default value ***Service configuration*** class that you configure all items that you want custom:

+public struct UpdateServiceConfig {
+    public var route: String = "https://my.api.mockaroo.com/forceupdate.json?key=2202ab40"
+    public var appId: String = Bundle.main.bundleIdentifier ??
+String()
+    public var version: String = Bundle.main.releaseVersionNumber ??
+String()
+    public var viewConfig: ForceUpdateViewConfig = ForceUpdateViewConfig()
+}

+that you can define or pass a new value for the route or use the default for using from our service.

 ## View and Style Configuration
-this is the default value configuration class that you configure all items that you want custom:
+this is the default value for ***View configuration*** class that you configure all items that you want custom:

 ```
 public class ForceUpdateViewConfig {